 While these network diagrams can be created by hand, it’s not ideal.
 First, they change, and as they change a whole new diagram must be created.
 Secondly, using an online tool means the diagram will look more professional as well as be easier to read and share.
 Here are a few free tools to use to make arrow diagrams.

 The free online tool makes a variety of different diagrams.
 There’s no signup required to use the software to draw.
 Create a diagram from scratch or use their drag-and-drop shapes on a template.

 Google Drawings Free (though a Google account is needed to use).
 Can draw shapes, arrows and more.
 Project managers can even collaborate with others on the tool and then export the finished diagram as an image file or publish it to the web.

 This user-friendly diagram tool works online and offline and can make good diagrams as well as flowcharts, floor plans, technical drawings and more.
 The free version has most of the bells and whistles of the monthly subscription but can only save to their servers and exported in their format.

 Best Practices for Arrow Diagrams

 An arrow diagram is a scheduling tool, but it’s best to use only when there is some foresight as to how long each activity will take and what resources will be required to execute them.
 A clear picture of the logical sequence of those activities is needed.

 Of course, the use of an arrow diagram is focused on the schedule of the project.
 Using this diagram for anything else is not going to get the same results— it’s only useful for project scheduling and the maintenance of the schedule.

-The arrow diagram is a useful visual tool and it cuts through the complexity of a project, especially one with many dependencies.
+The arrow diagram is a useful project management chart and it cuts through the complexity of a project, especially one with many dependencies.
 Know that, as good as an arrow diagram is, it can not be the only tool when scheduling a project.
 Project management software is more dynamic and integrates fully with the project.

 How ProjectManager Helps You Map Processes